Pregnenolone for Men: An Insight into this Neurosteroid and Male Health

 Drawbacks of Pregnenolone Supplementation

-Now, as with any hormone, there are a number of drawbacks of pregnenolone supplementation.
+Now, as with any hormone, there are a number of drawbacks to pregnenolone supplementation.
 Not everyone will experience side effects, but most users report one or more of the following:

 The typical dose of pregnenolone is between 50 and 200 mg per day, usually taken first thing in the morning.
 The pills are meant to be taken on an empty stomach, or you can use a cream (transdermal application).

 However, you may want to consult with your endocrinologist before taking any pregnenolone.
 They may recommend a higher or lower dosage according to your pregnenolone levels, or they may counsel you against it.
-It's essential that you get the recommendation from a medical professional before you undergo any sort of supplement, especially hormones like pregnenolone.
+It's essential that you get a recommendation from a medical professional before you take any sort of supplement, especially hormones like pregnenolone.